• Skip to primary navigation

 warm harvest bowl on table with text overlay

-This 25 minute vegetarian harvest bowl with tofu, apples and maple glazed winter squash is a great make-ahead meal for lunches during the week, or a delicious vegetarian dinner.
-Batch cook each ingredient to use it in even more recipes for the week.
+This 25 minute vegetarian harvest bowl for two has tofu, apples and maple glazed winter squash is a great make-ahead meal for lunches during the week, or a delicious vegetarian dinner.

 This warm harvest bowl with apples and maple glazed tofu includes all the classic fall flavors into this easy and nourishing vegetarian bowl.
 It's perfect for meal prep and lunch #vegetarian #fall #harvestbowl #wintersquash